 Centuries passed, and around the church more new religious constructions began to grow: Saint Hripsime church in 618, St. Gayane Church in 630, Church of St. Shokagat in 1634.

 According to some legends, these churches were named after some of the first Christians in Armenia, who preached and spread the faith in one God.
 It happened once that king Trdat III, being a pagan, desired wonderful Hripsime, the lady famous for her unusual beauty.
 She was unavailable to the ruler, thus the tyrant, in fury, gave an order to stone her and her friends with rocks.
 Hripsime accepted martyrdom.
 The ruler fell ill not long after.
 St. Gregory the Illuminator took pity on the King and cured him.
 After this wonder, Trdat III repented, came to believe in Jesus, built Echmiadzin and gave permission to christen the people.
-The original temple built on her grave in 618 is still standing to this day.
+The original temple was built on Hripsime’s grave in 618 is still standing to this day.

 Today Echmiadzin is the center of the Armenian Apostolic Church, with the residence of the patriarch inside the city.
 In 1992, the city officially received back the ancient name Vagharpashat, but the majority still uses the previous name.
 In 2000, the Mother See of Holy Etchmiadzin was included in the UNESCO Cultural Heritage List.